 Electric vehicles don’t just feel different on the road when compared to old school internal combustion engine cars; their driving demeanour differs from one model to another.

-That’s why through our unique test drive facility, we actively encourage you to sample as many new models that fit your brief, before making a final decision.
-Simply click here and start your booking.
+We actively encourage you to sample as many new models that fit your brief, before making a final decision.

 Still need help choosing?
 Of course, you can chat to our brand agnostic EV gurus about which cars could best suit your needs, but ultimately, only one person can decide if a car is right for you.
 So decide what you want from your next car and use the test drive to see if that’s what you get.
 Good luck!